supertarto/ansible-grr/README.md

 # Ansible GRR
 [![CI](https://github.com/supertarto/ansible-grr/actions/workflows/ci.yml/badge.svg)](https://github.com/supertarto/ansible-grr/actions/workflows/ci.yml)

 Install and configure GRR with ansible.
-Tested with GRR 3.4.1
+Tested with GRR *v3.5.1 and v4.1.1*

 ## Requirement
-A webserver, php and a database are required.
+A webserver, php >= 7.4 and a database are required.
 You can use supertarto.apache, supertarto.php and supertarto.mariadb.
 But other roles are just fine.
 For PHP, those modules are needed:
-* php7.4
-* php7.4-common
+* common
-* php7.4-mysql
+* mysql
-* php7.4-gd
+* gd
-* php7.4-mbstring
+* mbstring
-* php7.4-curl
+* curl
-* php7.4-json
+* json
-* php7.4-ldap
+* ldap
-* php7.4-pdo
+* pdo
-* php7.4-xml
+* xml

 You can have more information on the application official repository: https://github.com/JeromeDevome/GRR